 You can also get certified with the Oil Firing Technical Association (OFTEC) by completing Skills Training Group’s OFTEC Oil Package, allowing you to install, service and repair, oil-fired appliances.

 You could also progress into a supervisory or management role further enhancing your career prospects.

-If you would like further information on Skills Training Groups New Entrant Courses, click here.
+If you would like further information on how to become a plumbing & heating engineer, click here.

 In summary, training as a plumber can be a very rewarding career, no matter your age or background.
-For further information on our range of courses, contact a member of our team on 0808 164 2780.
+For further information on our range of training packages, contact a member of our team on 0808 164 2780.